 Technical criteria:

-- Scalability: Growth without system change
+- Scalability: Growth without changing systems

-- Performance: Fast processing even with large amounts of data.
+- Performance: Fast processing even with large amounts of data

-- Security: Encryption, backup, and access control
+- Security: Encryption, Backup, and Access Control

 - Interfaces: APIs for third-party systems and extensions